 The inner workings of a multi-million dollar retail department store are both complex and dynamic.
 As a key player on our Management Leadership team, you’ll learn the challenges and collaborate on the solutions.
 Plus, you’ll get a firsthand introduction to the strategies and partnerships that will make you highly successful in this exciting, fast-paced program.

 Available nationwide, this 8-week paid Store Management Internship will give you exposure to all facets of the job, including customer service, merchandising, business analysis, store operations, associate development, human resources and asset protection.

 Stores are the frontlines of Macy’s, putting a face—and experience—to our brand.
 Needless to say, there’s a lot of action working on the frontlines.
 Check out how a day might go for you as a member of the Store Management team.

-The Store Management Internship is offered in stores located in key regional markets including New York City, Chicago, Los Angeles, San Francisco/Bay Area, Miami and Houston.
+The Store Management Internship is offered in stores located in key regional markets including Greater New York, Chicago, Los Angeles, San Francisco/Bay Area, Miami and Houston.
 The program starts in June.

 During the paid 8-week program, you will spend much of your time paired with a hand-picked Sales Manager mentor, who will model leadership best-practices and help you grow through continuous constructive feedback.
 You will have the opportunity to shadow a Merchandise Team Manager who will take you through understanding and planning merchandising initiatives to drive a business and a District Merchant who you will shop the competition with and understand how they consult stores through merchandise execution strategies and recommend solutions to grow a business.
 Using your intern guidebook, you will work through weekly assignments, have the opportunity to meet and learn from executives from different business functions in your store and district, and spend several weeks on a capstone business-driving project and presentation.